chenxinpeng/ARNet/README.md

 # PyTorch Implementation of ARNet

 ## Introduction
 Regularizing RNNs for Caption Generation by Reconstructing The Past with The Present, this paper is accept by CVPR 2018.
 Our idea is simple but very effective in RNN-based model.
+ARNet

 ## Prerequisites